shoppingflux/module-prestashop/README.md

 PHP version (check Module version guide)

-## Installation
+## Installation for merchands

-To install module on PrestaShop, download zip package supply by ShoppingFeed customer service.
+To install module on PrestaShop, download zip package supply by ShoppingFeed customer service or the zip file named [v1.x.x-prod-shoppingfeed.zip](https://github.com/shoppingflux/module-prestashop/tags) attached on each detail release page.

+## Installation for developpers

 If you are a developper, this module contain composer.json.dist file.
 If you clone or download the module from github repository, run the ```composer install``` is not necessary.
 You can see why on [module documentation][module-doc] on "Guzzle trouble".